ExisOne Client SDK

 AccessToken = "exo_at_<public>_<secret>", // create in Access Tokens UI

-OfflinePublicKey = null // optional: set for offline license validation
+OfflinePublicKey = null, // optional: set for offline license validation

 });